1977 Allentown mayoral election: Democrats

-Since Joseph S. Daddona was the incumbent mayor, he saw no opposition in the Democratic primary, instead holding a debate with the Democratic city council candidates hosted by WLVT-TV and sponsored by the Leagues of Women Voters of Allentown, Bethlehem and Easton.
+Incumbent mayor Joseph S. Daddona was unopposed in the Democratic primary, instead holding a debate with the Democratic city council candidates hosted by WLVT-TV and sponsored by the Leagues of Women Voters of Allentown, Bethlehem and Easton.
 The six candidates, Daddona, Cramsey, Kercher, Howells, Martin, and Bogert shared their opinions on local issues, such as garbage and trash collection, housing for the elderly, reducing the crime rate, and promoting efforts to preserve South Mountain.

 Republicans

 Frank R. Fischl Jr. graduated from Allentown High School in 1945 and served two years in the U.S. Army before going to West Point where he played Football as the starting halfback under legendary coach Vince Lombardi.
 He graduated in 1951.
 Afterwards Fischl served in the U.S. Air force during both the Korean War and Vietnam War, earning over a dozen decorations, including the Silver Star for a sortie on October 18, 1966, before retiring in 1977 at the rank of Colonel.
-During the primaries, Fischl centered his campaign on drawing more small businesses to city center by slashing taxes and cutting red tape, which in turn would create more businesses that would be taxed, mitigating the loss in profits from the tax cuts, and increasing the citizens' quality of life.
+During the primaries, Fischl centered his campaign on drawing more small businesses to city center by slashing taxes and cutting red tape, which in turn would create more businesses that would be taxed, mitigating the loss in income from the tax cuts, and increasing the citizens' quality of life.